NWT Homeschool Registration: How to Withdraw and Register with Your DEA

 The Beaufort-Delta Exception

 If you're in the BDDEC (Inuvik region), ask specifically about the Home School Blended program.
 This model allows students to study some subjects at home while attending school for others — useful for families who want home education flexibility but still want their child to access specific school resources, labs, or social programs.
-This option isn't available in most other NWT DEAs.
+Ask your local DEA whether it offers a similar option.

 After Registration: What to Expect

-Once your program is approved, you'll set up the bi-annual assessment schedule with the principal.
-This happens twice per year — typically in late fall and late spring.
+Once your registration is complete, you'll set up the bi-annual assessment schedule with the principal.
+This happens twice per year.
 You prepare a portfolio of work samples, the principal reviews it, and you discuss the program's progress.

 The Northwest Territories Legal Withdrawal Blueprint includes a step-by-step withdrawal letter template, DEA contact details, a sample registration document, and a guide to navigating the bi-annual assessment process — covering what goes in the portfolio and how to handle the principal meeting.